 Madison then set forth two ways to remove the causes of faction -- rejecting both, for one meant destroying liberty and the other changing human nature -- and two ways to control the effects.
 His political schema involved the latter, extending the size of the territory and refining, enlarging the public views through the republican principle of representation and active participation .

 To answer these questions, I launch The Citizenism Project.
 The Project explores James Madison’s world view in general and his understanding of human nature in particular to shed light on the constitutional architecture he proposed for the “mortal disease of republican government”.
 It further addresses Madison’s preparatory research for the Constitutional Convention, which included the “Vices of the Political System”.
-Expanding on the disease metaphor, the series utilizes the medical case presentation as an organizing framework to understand and more effectively address “Vices” of the US body politic.
-An illustrative “case” that highlights the use of this approach features the pathology associated with the opioid epidemic, a devastating problem confronting 21st century US.
+Expanding on the disease metaphor, the series utilizes the medical case presentation as an organizing framework to understand and more effectively address “Vices” of the US body politic. illustrative “cases” are presented.
+We start with a case highlighting the pathology associated with the opioid epidemic, a devastating problem confronting 21st century US.
 The challenges of the opioid crisis as a symptom and the role of the political and social ecosystem in its emergence, devastating impact and potential treatment are examined.
 Furthermore we will examine the current media and information ecosystems and off Madisonian informed framework to maximize citizen engagement.
 We invite you to take part.

-For a more detailed chapter about What Would Madison Do? contact us
+For a more detailed chapter about What Would James Madison Do? contact us